Multilayer networks characterize human-mobility patterns by industry sector for the 2021 Texas winter storm: Methods

 For many of the NAICS categories, the numbers of observed movements can be much smaller than those for other categories.
 Therefore, throughout this paper we will often focus on the categories with the most movements.
-In Figure \ref{fig:pies}(a), we show the number of POIs by NAICS category for Harris County, the widths of the wedges represent the fraction of POIs for each category for all of Harris County, $\sum_{j} \left| \mathcal{P}^{(n)}_j \right|$, whereas in Figure \ref{fig:pies}(b) we depict the fraction of movements for each category.
+In Figure \ref{fig:2}(c), we show the number of POIs by NAICS category for Harris County (left), $\sum_{j} \left| \mathcal{P}^{(n)}_j \right|$, whereas in Figure \ref{fig:2}(c) we depict the total movements for each category (right).
 That is, for each NAICS code $n\in\mathcal{N}$, we compute $m^{(n)}(t) = \sum_{i,j} A_{ij}^{(n)}(t)$ to be the total movement during week $t$ and $M^{(n)}= \sum_{t}m^{(n)}(t)$ to be the total movement across the study duration.
+The coloration in each bar depicts the finer subcategories (i.e., NAICS codes with 3-4 digits).
 We then divide the 2-digit NAICS categories into a set $\mathcal{N}_{high} = \left\{ n \mid M^{(n)} \geq 10^{-6} \right\} = \left\{44, 45, 53, 61, 62, 71, 72 \right\}$ of high-movement categories and a set $\mathcal{N}_{low} = \left\{ n \mid M^{(n)} < 10^{-6} \right\}$ of low-movement categories.
+The choice of $10^{-6}$ was selected as a natural partition of the dataset, since the total movements are much larger for educational services versus transportation services (i.e., $M^{(61)} = 1,462,340$ versus $M^{(48)} = 475,732$), which is the largest percentage change.
+The $M^{(n)}$ values of all 2-digits NAICS categories and a detailed breakdown of the categories into subcategories is shown in Supplementary Table 1.
+This provides overview of the hierarchy of layers and the total amount of movement in each layer for Harris County.
 The set $\mathcal{N}_{low}$ contains 16 categories and are either combined into a ``low-movement category'' or omitted from our study.
-A detailed breakdown of the categories into subcategories is shown in Appendix \ref{apx:pies}.
-This provides overview of the hierarchy of layers and the total amount of movement in each layer for Harris County.